-The government’s Valuation Office Agency (VOA) generally conducts a non-domestic properties revaluation every five years where new rateable values are given to each property.
+The government’s Valuation Office Agency (VOA) generally conducts a non-domestic properties revaluation every three years where new rateable values are given to each property.
 Rateable values can change a good deal between each revaluation and are often affected by regional variations in the value of property.

 Because the rates paid on a property are based on the valuation some properties see a large rise in rates following a revaluation, while others see a reduction.